-sqlplus start up the Oracle SQLPlus program on nrs-labs UNIX wildcard character that matches any 0 or more characters.
+command > filename run the command , but send its output (if any) to filename instead of to the screen; this is called output redirection .
+UNIX wildcard character that matches any 0 or more characters.
 E.g., has matches has, ha3s, happiness, etc. ?
 UNIX wildcard character that matches any single character.
-E.g., ha?s matches hams, ha3s but does not match has, haaas ESC key in several UNIX shells (including nrs-labs' default shell), typing this key twice after you have started typing a file name will cause the shell to try to complete (fill in) the file name you have started typing, if it can.
-This is called filename completion .
+E.g., ha?s matches hams, ha3s but does not match has, haaas

-grep pattern look for files in the current working directory that contain inside of them the pattern or letters pattern diff file1 file2 compare the contents of file1 and file2 , and show any differences.
-If the two files are identical, nothing is returned. history show a list of the most recently-executed commands in this UNIX session !! redo the last UNIX command executed !com redo the most recent UNIX command executed starting with the letters com !-num redo the UNIX command executed num commands ago !num redo the UNIX command numbered num in the history list up-arrow key lets you scroll through the commands in the history list quota lets you know how much of your disk space quota you are using.
-Note: how much you can store in your Oracle account is unrelated to how much you can store on nrs-labs!
-I can fill out a form to increase your nrs-labs quota (for a good, course-related reason) the form is usually processed within 48 hours.
-To increase how much you can store in your Oracle account (again, for a good, course-related reason), we have to contact HSU's Oracle database administrator.
+ESC key in several UNIX shells (including nrs-labs' default shell), typing this key twice after you have started typing a file name will cause the shell to try to complete (fill in) the file name you have started typing, if it can.
+This is called filename completion . grep pattern look for files in the current working directory that contain inside of them the pattern or letters pattern diff file1 file2 compare the contents of file1 and file2 , and show any differences.
+If the two files are identical, nothing is returned. history show a list of the most recently-executed commands in this UNIX session !! redo the last UNIX command executed !com redo the most recent UNIX command executed starting with the letters com !- num redo the UNIX command executed num commands ago !num redo the UNIX command numbered num in the history list up-arrow key lets you scroll through the commands in the history list quota lets you know how much of your disk space quota you are using.
+You can request more quota via the HSU Account Center , via the Account Tools tab, via the Network Folders Quota and Usage link.
+I'm told that you can request up to 50 MB of additional storage before you need additional approval; I can fill out a form to increase your nrs-labs quota more (for a good, course-related reason) the form is usually processed within 48 hours.